aerickt/lapwing-for-beginners/src/theory-reference.md

 > **NOTE:** using the `-FT` or `*S` chords is preferred for ending a a syllable with -st.

-# Compound words

-Compound words are written with the asterisk on the first stroke of the second word.
-- keyboard `KEU/PWAO*RD`
-- mousepad `PHOUS/PA*D`
-- storybook `STOR/KWREU/PWAO*RBG`
-- textbook `TEGT/PWAO*BG`

 # Affix strokes

-Normally, words are separated by spaces.
+Most strokes are defined as words, meaning they are separated by spaces.
 However, affix strokes suppress spaces either before or after their translation.
 These are defined using curly braces `{}` and carets `^`.

-For example, the non^ prefix stroke is defined as `{non^}`.
-The curly braces indicate special formatting lays inside, and the caret indicates where the space is ignored.
+For example, the `TPHOPB` stroke is defined as `{non^}`.
+The curly braces indicate that they contain special formatting, and the caret indicates where the space is ignored.
+Therefore, writing `TPHOPB/KAT` would result in "noncat".

 ## Prefixes

-Prefix strokes suppress spaces so that the next stroke written sticks to the prefix.
+Prefix strokes suppress spaces such that they are attached to the next stroke stroke.

 - onlook `OPB/HRAOBG`
    - {on^} `OPB`
 - relearn `RAOE/HRERPB`